Last fact-checked 29 April 2024

 When to use shortfills

-Once you’ve got past those first few weeks of vaping, you’ll know what you’re doing and you’ll have a bit more confidence about the brands you like and the flavour profiles you enjoy.
+Once you’ve got past those first few weeks of vaping, you’ll know what you’re doing.
+You’ll have a bit more confidence about the brands you like and the flavour profiles you enjoy.
 At this stage, shortfills are the perfect option.
 You can buy a bigger amount of your favourite vape juice, punch it up with a nicotine booster if you need to, and get on with your day.

 How do you mix shortfill e-liquid?